psecio/websecio/_posts/2012-10-01__Using-Mozilla-Persona-with-PHP-jQuery.md

 author: Chris Cornutt
 email: ccornutt@phpdeveloper.org
 title: Using Mozilla Persona with PHP & jQuery
+summary: An introduction to this new tool and implementing it with jQuery and a bit of PHP
 ---

 Using Mozilla Persona with PHP & jQuery